 I had been looking at Tesla back in 2013, and accurately predicted their breakout from the trading range they had been in since going public.
 But instead of researching it, I had dismissed it as a ridiculously overpriced auto manufacturer – in line with all of my ‘mentors’ from the value universe.
 The introduction of the Model 3 was a clear turning point, and as I started looking to buy a new car, I ended up choosing this model.
 One line of reasoning I entertained at the time was – if I am willing to pay so much for their product, my conviction in their survival is high, and if I believe they have the superior product, why am I not investing in them?

 This led me to look deeper into the company.
 That is when I discovered the vast array of financially savvy, technology literate, engineering enthusiasts of the Tesla retail investor community.
-At the end of May 2019 my conviction was sufficiently high that I made my first purchase of Tesla stock , almost hitting the absolute low point at $188.50 ($37.70 post-split).
+At the end of May 2019 my conviction was sufficiently high that I made my first purchase of Tesla stock , almost hitting the absolute low point at $188.50 (The stock has been split a couple of times since. $12.57 post-splits).
 As my confidence increased, I continued to accumulate shares.
 As the pandemic hit, legacy crumbled and innovation ruled, Tesla tanked and I liquidated most other holdings, including Berkshire Hathaway, and started aggressively buying Tesla.
 While having held a large number of companies in the portfolio over many years, Tesla is currently 100% of my primary ‘Value Fund’ portfolio.
 The annualised portfolio return 2011-2021 is at 34,83%.